 New Spring Faculty, Carpenter Center for the Visual Arts, Harvard University, Cambridge, Mass.

-2001 2001 Invitational Exhibition of Painting and Sculpture, American Academy of Arts and Letters, New York
+2001 Exhibition of Work by Newly Elected Members and Recipients of Honors and Awards, American Academy of Arts and Letters, New York, May 16-June 10

 1998 Inventing the American Landscape: A Dialogue with the Visual World, North Carolina Museum of Art, Raleigh